 Yes, if the insurance company will agree to it.
 Georgia law does not require a resignation as part of settlement.

+Settlement is one of the most complicated parts of a workers compensation case.
 Here are a couple of other articles I wrote that discuss Georgia workers compensation settlements:

 Before you move forward with settlement, be sure you understand that it is final and you are not going to be able to back out of it later.
 Also, I would highly recommend having a consultation with a workers compensation attorney if you do not already have one representing you.